PyRepair/maniple/training-data/summarize-experiment-v2/luigi/28/prompt_response_response_7.md

-The bug in the table_exists function in luigi/contrib/hive.py is caused by the case sensitivity of the comparison between the table name and the stdout.
-The function does not consider case insensitivity, leading to false positives or false negatives in the test results.
+The bug in the `table_exists` function is that it does not handle case-insensitive table names correctly.
+It also has a potential issue with handling partitions, and there may be a logic error in the function that is leading to incorrect output values.

-To fix this issue, we need to modify the function to compare the table name in a case-insensitive manner.
+To fix the bug, the `table_exists` function should be modified to ensure that it properly handles case-insensitive table names and partitions, and the logic should be corrected to generate the expected output for all test cases.

-Here's the corrected version of the function:
+The corrected code for the function is as follows:

 ```python
 class HiveCommandClient(HiveClient):